Jonan Tan

-Jonan Tan En Yuan (born 27 June 2006) is a Singaporean professional footballer who plays as a midfielder or forward for Liga Portugal 2 club Vizela, on loan from Singapore Premier League club Lion City Sailors.
+Jonan Tan En Yuan (born 27 June 2006) is a Singaporean professional footballer who plays as a midfielder or forward for First League club Dugopolje, on loan from Singapore Premier League club Lion City Sailors.

 Club career

 Lion City Sailors

 Jonan joined Lion City Sailors youth academy and were part of the first Scholars from the Sailors' Elite Development Programme launched in 2020.
 In 2022, Jonan was selected as one of the four academy players given the opportunity to train Atlético Madrid's youth academies.
 Jonan was attached to the under-17 "B" team.

 On 24 February 2023, Jonan made his debut as a substitute in a league match against Tanjong Pagar United, which ended in a 3–1 win.
 He made his debut aged 16 years, 7 months and 28 days.
 Jonan made his second appearance on 18 March 2023 in a 3–0 win against Blaestier Khalsa.

 Loan to Young Lions

 Jonan was loaned to Young Lions ahead of the 2024–25 season.
 He made his debut on 11 May 2024 against Brunei DPMM, in which he started the match.
 He made a total of 10 appearances before his transfer to Portugal.